CLSherrod/clsherrod.github.io/_drafts/a-skip/2008-06-18-donald-trump-vs-richard-branson.md

 ---
 Someone has a poll of who is better at marketing Donald Trump or Richard Branson.

-I think you know my pick.Â  Go vote for your favorite.
+I think you know my pick.
+Go vote for your favorite.

 <a href="http://mktg.typepad.com/marketingjoint/2008/06/donald-trump-vs.html" rel="nofollow">Marketing Joint: Donald Trump vs. Richard Branson</a></p>